udexon/Multiweb/README.md

 We would like to introduce the terms uniweb and multiweb to distinguish these two types of computing model, i.e.

-- Uniweb: single source centralized web
+- Uniweb: single source centralized web;
-- Mulweb: multiple sources distributed web
+- Multiweb: multiple sources distributed web.

-The http protocol itself did not mandate that a web page needs to be restricted to a single source to retrieve its contents.
-This practice was established ....

 Ever since the birth of the World Wide Web, the http protocol itself did not mandate that a web page needs to be restricted to a single source to retrieve its contents.
 This practice was established .... when? ....
 Users' computing power was much less, pre mobile age, compared to 2020.